msvalina/msvalina.github.io/content/pages/expertise.rst

 Models and methods about behavior.
 Models explain how behavior works.
 Methods how to design behavior for change.
 The best money -- 899$ -- I've ever spent!
 Even better then Bitcoin at 100$.

+Since I also enrolled in `Tiny Habits Academy <https://www.tinyhabitsacademy.com>`_ and I will probably be certified Tiny Habits Coach.
+Read more about some of my thoughts on behavior design in `Role of tools and environment in behavior, and why I switched to Ubuntu/VSCode from Arch/VIM after 8 years`_.

+.. _Role of tools and environment in behavior, and why I switched to Ubuntu/VSCode from Arch/VIM after 8 years: {filename}/behavior-and-environment.rst